Kauhentus/Cuttlefish/README.md

 # Basics
 Most of Cuttlefish's syntax is similar to Python and Haskell.
 It currently transpiles to Nodejs JavaScript.

 Cuttlefish can be used imperatively or functionally.
 Here are two examples.
-You can check the [documentation](https://github.com/Kauhentus/Cuttlefish) for specifics and longer, more comprehensive examples.
+You can check the [documentation](https://github.com/Kauhentus/Cuttlefish/tree/master/docs) for specifics on syntax.

 ```
 # Simple imperative prime checker: